FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 Water monitoring programs in compliance with water framework directive require a minimum frequency data.
 Remote sensing would serve to perform more frequent monitoring for key variables to determinate water ecological status.

+Remote Sensing technique make it possible to have spatial and temporal view of surface water quality parameters and more effectively and efficiently monitor the water bodies and quantify water quality issue [[@gholizadeh_comprehensive_2016].

-Remote Sensing techinique alo for Water Quality Monitoring is not sufficient and must be used in conjunction with traditional sampling methods and field survey [@gholizadeh_comprehensive_2016].
+Remote Sensing technique used alone for Water Quality Monitoring is not sufficient and must be used in conjunction with traditional sampling methods and field survey [@gholizadeh_comprehensive_2016].
 On the other hand, Remote Sensing has four advantages on water quality monitoring, when applied with traditional sampling:
 * It gives a synoptic view of the entire water body spatially and temporally;
 * It allows a synchronized view of vast areas;
 * Provides historical record and represents trends over time;